List of The Deer and the Cauldron characters: Mount Wutai

-Wangwu School
+Wangwu Sect

-The Wangwu School (王屋派) is a martial arts school founded by Situ Bolei, a former subordinate of Wu Sangui when the latter was still guarding Shanhai Pass as a general of the Ming Empire.
+The Wangwu Sect is a martial arts school founded by Situ Bolei, a former subordinate of Wu Sangui when the latter was still guarding Shanhai Pass as a general of the Ming Empire.
 After Wu Sangui defected to the Qing Empire, Situ Bolei and the men who were still loyal to the Ming Empire decided to leave.
-They settled down on Mount Wangwu, where Situ Bolei started the Wangwu School to resist the Qing Empire.
-After Situ Bolei's death, the remaining Wangwu School members joined the Tiandihui.
+They settled down on Mount Wangwu, where Situ Bolei started the Wangwu Sect to resist the Qing Empire.
+After Situ Bolei's death, the remaining Wangwu Sect members joined the Tiandihui.